gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 * In particular, models will blend *algorithmic modules* providing formal reasoning, search, and abstraction capabilities with *geometric modules* providing informal intuition and pattern-recognition capabilities.
 AlphaGo (a system that required a lot of manual software engineering and human-made design decisions) provides an early example of what such a blend of symbolic and geometric AI could look like.
+* Such models will be *grown* automatically rather than hardcoded by human engineers, using modular parts store in a global library of reusable subroutines - a library evolved by learning high-performing models on thousands of previous tasks and datasets.
+As frequent problem-solving patterns are identified by the meta-learning system, they will be turned into reusable subroutines - much like functions and classes in software engineering - and added to the global libary.
+This will achieve *abstraction.*